 - Education and Training manager

-- Advanced college diploma or Bachelor's Degree in Computer Science, Computer/Electronics/Communication Engineering, Information Technology (IT) or related disciplines, or a diploma with relevant work experience;
+- Advanced college diploma or bachelor's degree in computer science, computer/electronic/communication engineering, IT, or related discipline; OR diploma with relevant work experience

 1. Apply Online